Actors

 International Stardom With The MCU

-While Scarlett Johansson’s career throughout the 2000s and 2010s saw her earn high praise from critics, her role as Black Widow would push her into the mainstream.
+While Scarlett Johansson’s career throughout the 2000s and 2010s garnered high praise from critics, her portrayal of Black Widow would propel her into the mainstream.
 Initially playing the character alongside Robert Downey Jr in Iron Man 2, she would go on to reprise the role in multiple Marvel movies over the following years.

-The combined global box office for movies including Captain America: Winter Soldier, Avengers: Age of Ultron, and Avengers: Endgame would significantly enhance her net worth.
-In addition to this mainstream exposure, Johansson continued to explore a range of art houses and indie movies that earned her industry recognition.
+The combined global box office for movies including Captain America: The Winter Soldier, Avengers: Age of Ultron, and Avengers: Endgame would significantly enhance her net worth.
+In addition to this mainstream exposure, Johansson continued to explore a range of arthouse and indie movies that earned her industry recognition.

 She lent her voice acting skills to the Joaquim Phoenix-starring movie Her and returned to work with Jon Favreau and Robert Downey Jr on the comedy-drama Chef in 2014.
-Johansson has remained a prolific performer until the present day, working with Wes Anderson on the film Asteroid City and with multiple movie projects in the pipeline.
+Johansson has remained a prolific performer to this day, working with Wes Anderson on the film Asteroid City and with multiple movie projects in the pipeline.

 Film Salaries